pollycarp/alx-higher_level_programming/README.md

-This project introduce me to python programming language
+This project introduced me to python programming language